camptocamp/odoo-project-tools/README.md

 Go to the root of your project and follow the steps below:

-1. Make a copy of your local docker-compose.override.yml file:
+1. Run sync from odoo-template using the `core_image` version.

     ```
-    mv docker-compose.override.yml docker-compose.override.yml.bak
-    ```

-2. Run sync from odoo-template using the `core_image` version.

-    ```
     invoke project.sync --version core_image
     ```

-3. Initialize the project at v1
+1. Initialize the project at v1

     ```
     PROJ_TMPL_VER=1 otools-project init
     ```

-4. Stage new files and commit
+1. Stage new files and commit

     ```
     git add .